fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 * We run the analysis, save the results and end the session.

-* (I'll add here later a YouTube Video that we demonstrate the same steps.)
+* (I'll add here later a YouTube Video that will demonstrate the same steps.)

 ---